 - the (optional) duration expires

 - the Bus instance goes out of scope

 - the Bus instance is shutdown

-- BusABC.stop_all_periodic_tasks() is called
+- stop_all_periodic_tasks() is called

-- the task's CyclicTask.stop() method is called.
+- the task's stop() method is called.

-- $\bullet \ \ \textbf{msgs} \ (\texttt{Union}[\textit{Message}, \texttt{Sequence}[\textit{Message}]]) \texttt{Message}(s) \ to \ transmit$ - period (float) Period in seconds between each message - duration (Optional[float]) Approximate duration in seconds to continue sending messages.
+- msgs (Message / Sequence [Message]) Message(s) to transmit - period (float) Period in seconds between each message - duration (float / None) Approximate duration in seconds to continue sending messages.
 If no duration is provided, the task will continue indefinitely. - store_task (bool) If True (the default) the task will be attached to this Bus instance.
-Disable to instead manage tasks manually.
+Disable to instead manage tasks manually. - modifier_callback (Callable[[Message], None] | None) Function which should be used to modify each message's data before sending.
+The callback modifies the data of the message and returns None.